IDU-CVLab/Images_Preprocessing/README.md

-# Image Processing for COV19-CT-DB Database work
+# Visualization and Image Processing for COV19-CT-DB Database Work

 The work intends to appropriately segment CT scan images in the COV19-CT-DB database and filter out uppermost and lower most slices of the CT volumetric images before classification.
 The work aims at improving quantitative results on the given dataset.
 # Guided GRad-Cam Visualization <br/>